cheikhnadiouf/less-custom-ui-theme/README.md

 # LESS custom micro framework
-to customize css libraries like Bootstrap with custom LESS variables
+to customize css libraries like Bootstrap with custom LESS variables and partials

     Features :
         - variables template file